kerick-jeff/app.stream/README.md

 # App Stream
 Streaming service mobile application.
 Only design provided.
 Illustrates video, music and news streaming.
-The sole aim of this project was for learning.
+The sole aim of this project was for personal and mental development as a mobile app developer.
+I actually learned how to design mobile applications using Ionic Framework, Javascript and CSS technologies.

 # Built With
 * Ionic Framework v3